Simonlee711/MEME/README.md

-# Multimodal Clinical pseudo-notes for EHR prediction
+# Medical Pseudo-notes GeneratEHR: Multimodal Clinical pseudo-notes for EHR prediction

 Electronic Health Records (EHR) are comprehensive databases containing multimodal information about a patient's health history.
 In recent years, Transformer-based models have shown promise in various downstream tasks, including mortality prediction and diagnosis.
 However, these approaches have either considered one component of EHR, or considered its multiple components as a single data modality.
 In this work, we treat EHR as multimodal, separately representing concepts like diagnoses, medications, procedures, and lab values.
 Our novel "pseudo-notes" method transforms these modalities into structured language texts, allowing us to leverage general Large Language Models (LLMs) for individual EHR representation from the MIMIC-IV database.
 Additionally, we introduce an additional self-attention layer for late fusion of these embeddings to gain a joint representation of a patient, followed by a projection into a reduced space for inference.
 We fine-tune our model with this newly added layer for predicting Emergency Department (ED) Disposition and find our multimodal model outperforms against a single modality method, and other machine learning methods, demonstrating its effectiveness.